The equilibrium points and stability of grid-connected synchronverters: Introduction

 One particular type of VSM are the {\em synchronverters}, introduced in \cite{Zhong2009,Zhong2011}.
-This type of inverter has attracted considerable attention, see for instance \cite{Alipoor2013,Aouini2015, Blau2018,Dong2016,Shuai2020, Roldan-Perez2019,Zhong2013,Zhong2016,Zhong2014}, and the recent survey \cite{Vasudevan2020}.
+This type of inverter has attracted considerable attention, see for instance \cite{Alipoor2013,Aouini2015,Blau2018,Dong2016,Shuai2020, Roldan-Perez2019,Zhong2013,Zhong2016,Zhong2014}, and the recent survey \cite{Vasudevan2020}.
 The hardware of a synchronverter is similar to that of a conventional three phase inverter (with any number of DC levels, most commonly 3), the novelty is in the control algorithm.
 The only hardware difference is that some fast acting energy storage (typically, capacitors) is required on the DC bus, to provide the energy pulses (both positive and negative) needed for the emulation of rotor inertia.
-We base our modelling on the simplified circuit diagram of a grid-connected inverter shown in Fig.~\ref{fig:InverterLC}.
-As mentioned above, the novelty introduced by synchronverters is in their control algorithm.
-Even though the synchronverter control scheme has evolved over time, all the different formulations present in the literature share the same ``basic control algorithm''.
+We base our modelling on the simplified circuit diagram of a grid-connected inverter in Fig.~\ref{fig:InverterLC}.
+Even though the synchronverter control scheme has evolved over time, all the formulations present in the literature share the same ``basic control algorithm''.
 We base our modelling on this basic algorithm (see Fig.~\ref{fig:block} in Sect. \ref{sec2} for more details).